7 Critical Success Factors for Ecommerce in 2022

 6. The World is Going Crazy Over Crypto.
 Are You?

 Despite the fact that cryptocurrencies have long been promoted as a viable alternative to banks and fiat currency, issues such as volatility and ease of use have hindered their uptake.
 However, it appears that the tides are turning.
 Over the last few years, top cryptocurrency websites and copy trading platforms have witnessed enormous increases in traffic.
 In fact, in 2021, the top three companies in the business more than quadrupled their traffic.

 Decentralized finance is already having an influence on a variety of sectors.
+DeFi platform development is reshaping the financial landscape, providing innovative, decentralized solutions that challenge traditional banking systems.
 Even huge banks and payment systems, like PayPal and Visa, have begun to accept cryptocurrencies as part of their services.
 Many countries are developing their own cryptocurrencies, while others, such as the Salvadoran government, have already recognized them as legal tender.
 Buy bitcoin in Australia is now easier than ever, thanks to the various exchanges and payment methods available.

-However, blockchain, the technology that underpins cryptocurrencies, has many more applications in eCommerce than just functioning as a money exchange.
+However, blockchain, the technology that underpins cryptocurrencies, crypto wallet has many more applications in eCommerce than just functioning as a money exchange.
 In other words, blockchain transactions are permanently and immutably recorded, documenting the passage of a product through the supply chain and giving customers more trust.

 7. Users Respond Better to Video